emer/axon/README.md

 net.ApplyExts(ctx) // now required for GPU mode
 ```

-* Configure `looper` with a counter increment equal to the number of parallel data items and a max that is an integer multiple of NData:
+* Configure `looper` with a counter increment equal to the number of parallel data items and a max that is an integer multiple of NData, and use the `AddTimeIncr` method to increment trials by NData each step:

 ```Go
 	trls := int(mat32.IntMultipleGE(25, float32(ss.NData))) // 25 nominal trials per epoch